PEG Ratio Calculator

 Things to pay attention to when implementing the PEG ratio theory

-The price/earnings to growth ratio (PEG ratio) is a very powerful investment metric to help you form your investment decisions.
-However, there are a few things that are important for you to keep in mind.
+The price/earnings to growth ratio (PEG ratio) is a powerful investment metric that can help you make informed investment decisions.
+However, a few things are important to keep in mind.

 When comparing the P/E ratio of 2 different companies, it is hard to tell if one P/E ratio is higher because it is overvalued or because investors believe in its future earnings growth.
 PEG ratio is calculated to solve this exact dilemma.
 By dividing the P/E ratio by the earnings growth rate, we can now compare the metrics at the same level of growth.

-Although the PEG ratio considers the growth of earnings, it still does not take risk into the equation.
-For instance, one company may have a lower PEG ratio not because it is undervalued but because it is perceived as having lower risks when compared to its peers.
+Although the PEG ratio considers earnings growth, it still does not take risk into account.
+For instance, one company may have a lower PEG ratio not because it is undervalued but because it is perceived as having lower risks compared to its peers.

 Therefore, it is essential to carry out a more holistic due diligence and investment analysis before making your investment decisions instead of relying on just one particular investment metric.